When is the Best Time to Visit Ireland?

 - Ennis Street Arts Festival – Held for a week in early July for the past 13 years, the Ennis Street Festival brings a variety of entertaining arts and cultural events, including a parade, workshops, music, stories, and song.

 - Galway Races Summer Festival – The world-renowned Galway Races Summer Festival brings people from across the country and the world for a grand week of horse racing, live music, and entertainment.
-It will be held from July 29 to August 4 in 2019.

 Ireland in August

 - Enniscorthy Rockin’ Food Festival – Held over the August holiday bank weekend, this popular food festival features an impressive Artisan Food market that hosts more than 80 of the top local and artisan vendors along with an outstanding international lineup of rock artists that play free outdoor gigs.
 It’s a jam-packed weekend of events, classes, food and drink workshops, and activities for the kids.
-August 2 to August 5 in 2019.

 - Kenmare Fair – Kenmare is one of the few remaining towns to celebrate Fair Day, an annual event on the 15th of August for at least two centuries.
 On this day, farmers and breeders bring their horses, cattle, sheep, donkeys, ducks, and chickens to the town square to trade or sell them in the streets.
 Today it also includes a wide range of stalls that sell everything from fortune-telling to antiques.

 - Cape Clear International Storytelling Festival – Held on Cape Clear Island, Ireland’s southernmost inhabited island, this festival focuses on the famous Irish skill of storytelling.
-August 30 to September 1 in 2019.

 Ireland in September